 How can I manage my rheumatoid arthritis?

-There is no cure for rheumatoid arthritis and because it affects people differently, your doctor or rheumatologist will need to tailor your treatment to the symptoms and severity of your condition.
+There is no cure for rheumatoid arthritis.
+RA affects people differently, so your doctor or rheumatologist will tailor your treatment to the symptoms and severity of your condition.
 They may need to trial different treatments to find which one works best for you.

-Early treatment is essential to prevent joint damage later on.
-By working with your healthcare team, being active and practising self-management techniques, you can stop rheumatoid arthritis taking control of your life.
+By working with your healthcare team, being active and practising self-management techniques, you can stop RA taking control of your life.

 - non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen or creams and gels that can be applied directly into the skin.
 These reduce pain and swelling but may have side-effects.